Marouansw/ML_Assistant/README.md

-# 🔹Retrievel Augmented Generation For Machine Learning
+# 🔹Retrievel Augmented Generation For Machine Learning Purposes

 ## 📌 Introduction
 RAG (Retrieval-Augmented Generation) is an approach that enhances AI-generated responses by integrating information retrieval from a knowledge base with a large language model (LLM).
 This project implements a RAG system designed to assist users in identifying the necessary data for their machine learning use cases.